KQM-git/TCL/characters/electro/lisa.md

 Channels the power of lightning to sweep bothersome matters away.

 **Press**
-Releases a homing **Lightning Orb**.
+Releases a homing **Lightning Orb**.\

-* On hit, it deals Electro DMG, and applies a stack of the **Conductive** status \(Max 3 stacks\) to opponents in a small AoE.
+On hit, it deals Electro DMG, and applies a stack of the **Conductive** status (max 3 stacks) to opponents in a small AoE.

 **Hold**
-After an extended casting time, calls down lightning from the heavens, dealing massive Electro DMG to all nearby opponents.
+After an extended casting time, calls down lightning from the heavens, dealing massive Electro DMG to all nearby opponents.\

-* Deals extra damage to opponents based on the number of **Conductive** stacks applied to them.
+Deals great amounts of extra damage to opponents based on the number of **Conductive** stacks applied to them, and clears their **Conductive** status.
-* Clears **Conductive** status on hit.

 | Attribute | Tap  | Hold |
 | :--- | :--- | :--- |